phryniszak/strtt/README.md

 **-ram** ramAmmount where ramAmmount is the range where the program is looking for RTT.

-**-tcp** if connecting to st-link gdb server (<https://www.st.com/en/development-tools/st-link-server.html>)
+**-tcp** use connection to st-link gdb server (<https://www.st.com/en/development-tools/st-link-server.html>)

 # Windows
 Folder windows_bin_64 includes windows 64 bit executable.
 If the program returns immediately try to run it with -v 4 option.
 Return value (-4) indicates missing stlink drivers available as STSW-LINK009 from st.com.

 # Using with STM32CubeIDE

-Thanks to the **-tcp** option it is possible to communicate with target using RTT channel while debugging in STM32CubeIDE.
+Thanks to the **-tcp** option it is possible to communicate with a target using the RTT channel while debugging in STM32CubeIDE.
 In debug options "Shared ST-LINK" must be checked.

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=MP6PS8l4fyE" target="_blank"><img src="http://img.youtube.com/vi/MP6PS8l4fyE/0.jpg"